-Display units in Broadsign Control are analogous to programming channels on a television broadcast network.
+Display units in Broadsign Core are analogous to programming channels on a television broadcast network.

-Continuing with the broadcast network analogy, this is akin to many televisions showing the programming of the channel into which they are tuned.
+Following the broadcast network analogy, this is akin to many television sets showing the programming of the channel into which they are tuned.

 The “Display Units” training video is part of the “Network Setup” playlist:

 Display Units: Describes how to create, configure and clone display units.

 To add a display unit, use one of the following methods: